marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 mvn io.quarkus:quarkus-maven-plugin:1.10.5.Final:create "-DplatformVersion=1.10.5.Final" "-DprojectGroupId=com.rmarcello.starevent" "-DprojectArtifactId=starevent-frontend" "-DprojectVersion=1.0.0-SNAPSHOT" "-Dextensions=resteasy-qute, rest-client"
 {% endhighlight %}

-It is important to note that the Quarkus version used for this example will be 1.10.5.Final as it is the latest version available at this time.
+Notice that the Quarkus version used for this example will be **1.10.5.Final** as it is the latest version available at this time.
 Furthermore, according to the commands defined above, the starevent-event and starevent-reservation projects use the "resteasy-jsonb" extension as we need to implement the two REST services:
-- **/api/events** implemented by the EventResource class
+- **/api/events** implemented by the **EventResource** class
-- **/api/reservation** implemented by the ReservationResource class.
+- **/api/reservation** implemented by the **ReservationResource** class.

-For starevent-frontend the "resteasy-qute" extension is a templating engine designed specifically to meet the Quarkus needs.
-It's still in experimental mode but for this use case can be very useful.
+Finally the maven project starevent-frontend  use the "resteasy-qute" extension that is a template engine designed specifically to meet the Quarkus needs.
+It’s still in experimental mode but for this use case can be a good opportunity to test it.

 # Development
 This is the funniest part.
 Quarkus provides a mode called **"live coding"** that allows you to start the application using the command: